Alright, It was Frank... and He's Risen From the Dead and Gone Off With His Truck

 Alright It Was Frank...And He's Risen From the Dead and Gone Off With His Truck is the first studio album by American country-rock musician Thomas Anderson.
 It was first released in 1989 on Anderson's own label Out There Records, and was re-released in 1993 by Dutch East India Trading.
 Its title is taken from a line from the science fiction film It Came from Outer Space.

 Commercial impact

 After receiving favorable reviews from multiple critics, including Robert Christgau, Alright It Was Frank... found its way to multiple other rock music critics, including Blurt's Fred Mills and Jud Cost.
-According to Anderson himself, a copy of the album also made its way to an independent record store in Germany, which prompted the store's owner to start his own label, Blue Million Miles Records.
+According to Anderson, a copy of the album also made its way to an independent record store in Germany, which prompted the store's owner to start his own label, Blue Million Miles Records.